 - analysis of medicines.

-You also develop a broad range of skills that are very attractive to employers in other sectors, these include:
+You also develop a broad range of skills that are attractive to employers in other sectors as well.
+These include:

-- ability to work well as part of a team;
+- the ability to work well as part of a team

 - commercial awareness.

-Pharmacy graduates who want a career in scientific research and development may study for an MSc or PhD, in fields such as biomedical or chemical science.
+Pharmacy graduates who want a career in scientific research and development may study for an MSc or PhD in fields such as pharmacy, prescribing and drug discovery and development or in biomedical or chemical sciences.

-Graduates who decide that they want to pursue careers outside pharmacy may undertake a relevant postgraduate course to broaden their skills and increase their knowledge of other areas.
+Graduates who decide that they want to pursue careers outside pharmacy may undertake a relevant vocational or postgraduate course to broaden their skills and increase their knowledge of other areas.

 What do pharmacy graduates do?

-The majority (98%) of graduates working in the UK are working as pharmacists.
+The majority (98%) of graduates working in the UK six months after graduation are working as pharmacists.

 |Working and studying||10.3|